 The sum of provisions in templates S.16.01 and S.19.01 for one non-life line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, represents the total claims reserves originating from this line of business.

 If option „2 - reporting currency“ is selected in Z0040 “currency conversion”, the default value should be reported in Z0030 “currency”.

+Claims paid, Gross Reported but not settled claims (RBNS) and the Undiscounted Best Estimate triangles include only claims management expenses, directly attributable to a claim (ALAE).
+Other expenses than ALAE that need to be considered in the Best Estimate calculation in accordance with Art.
+31 Delegated Regulation 2015/35 are not included in the claims paid, RBNS and Undiscounted Best Estimate triangles, but reported in separate tables in a more aggregated form.
+For the other expenses and other cash flows only a split by line of business, but no split by accident/underwriting year and no split by currency is required.
+ULAE expenses as a part of other expenses refer to claims management expenses that are not directly attributable to a claim.